arteeh/silverblue/README.md

 This is essentially Fedora Silverblue, but with the following differences:

 - Baked in extensions are removed.
-You can install extensions using the Extension Manager app
+You can install extensions using the Extension Manager app.
-- Baked in apps are mostly removed.
-All apps are Flatpaks with the exception of Settings, Software, Disks and the file manager
+- Baked in apps are mostly removed except for Settings, Software, Disks and the file manager.
+You can install apps using the app store.
-- Tailscale is included
+- Tailscale and Docker are included.

 There's an NVIDIA version which includes its drivers, a server version that doesn't have a desktop, and lastly a version that uses the Cosmic desktop environment.

+You can install this by installing Fedora Silverblue first, and then rebasing to this using the instructions below.

 ## Rebasing from another atomic Fedora system